-to Roselle Angwin’s website
+to Roselle Angwin’s writing website*

 poetry, novels, creative non-fiction books

 The spirit of 28 years of Fire in the Head

 words, images, land & the creative process

 sister site to: www.thewildways.co.uk

 ‘Like the philosopher Simone Weil, another great teacher, Angwin is dedicated to encouraging the arts of reading, looking, listening, and of reflection, of really paying attention – arts which can be developed – as input to the writing.
 And, like her book [Writing the Bright Moment], she is truly an inspiration.’
 Katherine Gallagher